Women's March on Versailles: Attack on the palace

-At about six o'clock in the morning, some of the protesters discovered a small gate to the palace was unguarded.
+At about six o'clock in the morning, some of the by now mostly male protesters discovered a small gate to the palace was unguarded.
 Making their way inside, they searched for the queen's bedchamber.
 The royal guards retreated through the palace, bolting doors and barricading hallways and those in the compromised sector, the cour de marbre, fired their guns at the intruders, killing a young member of the crowd.
 Infuriated, the rest surged towards the breach and streamed inside.

 One of the gardes du corps on duty was killed immediately and his body decapitated.
-A second Tardivet du Repaire, posted outside the entrance to the Queen's apartments, attempted to face down the crowd and was struck down severely wounded.
+A second guardsman Tardivet du Repaire, posted outside the entrance to the Queen's apartments, attempted to face down the crowd and was struck down severely wounded.
 As battering and screaming filled the halls around her, the queen ran barefoot with her ladies to the king's bedchamber and spent several minutes banging on its locked door, unheard above the din.
 They escaped through the doorway safely and in time to avoid the crowd.

 The chaos continued as other royal guards were found and beaten; at least one more was killed and his head too appeared atop a pike.
 Finally, the fury of the attack subsided enough to permit some communication between the former French Guards, who formed the professional core of Lafayette's National Guard militia, and the royal gardes du corps.
 The units had a history of cooperation and a military sense of mutual respect, and Lafayette, who had been sleeping, awoke and intervened.
 The two groups of soldiers were reconciled by Lafayette and a tenuous peace was established within the palace.